 Paul Esposito, MD

-- Professor of Orthopaedic Surgery and Pediatrics, University of NE Medical Center, Omaha, NE
+- Professor Emeritus of Orthopedic Surgery and Pediatrics, University Nebraska Medical Center, Omaha, NE

-- Co-Director for The OI Clinic at Children’s Hospital and Medical Center in Omaha
+- Member of the OI Clinic at Children’s Hospital and Medical Center in Omaha

 Deborah Krakow, MD